What is it?

 Living in creation

-Since 2024, with Habiter autrement la création, Cevaa has been inviting churches to rethink their relationship with the Earth, God's gift.
+Since 2024, through the initiative Inhabit Creation differently,” CEVAA has been inviting churches to rethink their relationship with the Earth, God’s gift.
 This theme calls for an active and responsible faith.